xmtp/libxmtp/xmtp_mls/IDENTITY.md

 1. Publish a commit to add nodes to the conversation that are in the list of valid installations and not already present.

 XMTP clients may perform performance optimizations, such as caching installation lists with a short TTL.

-To support revocations (Q2+ 2024), clients must additionally perform the following validation on receiving each payload in the group:

-1. Query the server for identity updates on the sending wallet address and verify that the sending installation has not been revoked.

 An open area of investigation is ensuring transcript consistency in the face of revoked clients.
 If the server can maintain a strict ordering between revocations and payloads in the conversation (especially commits performed by the revoked clients), then all participants can achieve consensus on whether a payload from the revoked client should be applied or not.